MARKET SNAPSHOT: Dow And Broader Stock Market Climb, But McDonald's Eats Into Rally

 Read: Why the Swiss central bank may be betting on a stronger euro (http://www.marketwatch.com/story/why-the-swiss-central-bank-is-betting-on-a-stronger-euro-analysts-say-2017-09-11)

-The Stoxx Europe 600 index put on about 0.5%.
-Oil prices drifted lower, and gold prices also fell modestly.
+The Stoxx Europe 600 index finished up 0.5%.
+Oil prices drifted higher, and gold prices fell modestly.

 (END) Dow Jones Newswires